Welcome to today's edition of the Rush 24-7 podcast.

 Should we not have even contested in Delaware?

-Maybe we should just ceded Delaware, not even sent McCain, shouldn't even tried to win Delaware.
+Maybe we should have just seated Delaware, not even sent McCain, shouldn't even have tried to win Delaware.

 To my mind, if the polls are right, she's down 25 points if she wins today, 25 points down the general.